X-Plane/xptools/src/WEDDocs/index.markdown

 ### The Editing Tabs ###

-The tabs reduce clutter by selectively limiting the visible entities in the map pane.
+The tabs numbered 8 [Figure 3](#wedwindow) reduce clutter by selectively limiting the visible entities in the map pane.
 They also lock the hidden objects so they cannot be moved on the map by mistake when in a tab mode.

 The Selection tab makes all types of scenery items selectable and shows everything, except for some clearances around ATC routes and road networks.